zzkeihou/Cancer-Classification-using-Convolutional-Neural-Networks/README.md

 To achieve this, a convolutional neural network (CNN) model is implemented to analyze and learn features from cancer images.
 The entire process includes importing libraries, data preparation, exploratory data analysis (EDA), model architecture design, and model performance evaluation.
 By accurately classifying colon cancer images based on KRAS mutations and cancer types, this project contributes to the broader goal of improving colon cancer diagnosis and treatment.

 ## Data
-The data can be download from https://www.cancerimagingarchive.net/collections/
+The data can be downloaded from https://www.cancerimagingarchive.net/collections/

-Label 1: 280 colon kras data (7 cases)
+Label 1: 280 colon kras samples (7 cases)

-Label 2: 400 colon non kras data (10 cases)
+Label 2: 400 colon non-kras samples (10 cases)

-Label 3: Randomly selected 1000 data from all TCGA cancer, which include:
+Label 3: Randomly selected 1,000 samples from all TCGA cancer types, including:

 TCGA-BLCA